 With a scholarship to the Hyde Park Playhouse in New York in hand (courtesy of the State Drama Award), Reynolds moved to New York.
 He got an agent and began acting in stage plays on and off Broadway.

-From left, Amanda Blake, James Arness, Milburn Stone, and Burt Reynolds on Gunsmoke circa 1963.
-(Photo: CBS Television)
+(Amanda Blake, James Arness, Milburn Stone, & Burt Reynolds c.
+1963 Gunsmoke: CBS Television)

 Reynolds found longer-term work as half-Native American blacksmith Quint Asper on Gunsmoke (1962-1965).